Mit Borrás

+Borrás collaborates as teacher of Ergonomy at TAI University, Digital Art, Video Art and Communication for the UC3 University at Circulo de Bellas Artes Escuela Sur, and Introduction to Digital Culture at Instituto Europeo de Diseño IED for the Master of Digital Fashion.

-Borrás teaches Video Art, New Media Art and Communication in the Circulo de Bellas Artes Escuela Sur, is the director of the studio CAVVE Pavilion, His work is represented in Germany by Exgirlfriend gallery and in Spain by House of Chappaz gallery and is member of the art collective Frontviews and Haunt center in Berlin.
+Is the founder and director of the studio CAVVE with Rachel Lamot as Creative Director and Head of Production.
+His work is represented in Spain by House of Chappaz gallery and is member of the art collective Frontviews and Haunt center in Berlin.